Claudiomics/azure-database-migration/README.md

 6. To connect to the Azure SQL Database
 ### 3.3.
 Schema Migration
 ### 3.4.
 Data Migration
 ## 4. Data Backup and Restore

+Before creating a development environment for this database, I had to ensure the stored data in the production database is secure.
+The production database is for storing real customer data and the development database is for experimental testing.
+By provisioning a development database, it ensures there will be no accidental data loss or corruption to the production database.
+Maintains the integrity of the live data.

+I backed up the on-premise database by generating a full backup of the production database hosted on the Windows VM, and stored it in the backup file of the VM, before storing it in Azure's blob storage solution.
+T

+Finally, I created an automated backup solution for the development environment, which safeguards any work that is done in future and aneables swift recovery from errors or data loss.
+There are multiple choices of the times each data backup occurs, with varying cost although it is automatically set to save every 24 hours.

+The following steps were taken to achieve this:

 ### 4.1.
 Backing up the On-Premise Database

+1.

 ### 4.2.
 Uploading to Blob Storage